Editor’s Note: Please visit the website for Old Town San Diego to view the most up to date info on Covid-19 protocols and open businesses.

 Keep your eyes (and ears!) open for the live mariachi performers who can be enjoyed every day in Old Town.
 Click here for information on the daily entertainment available on the Fiesta de Reyes stage in Old Town State Park.
 Additionally, Old Town comes even more alive during special cultural events and celebrations including Cinco de Mayo and Dia de los Muertos.

-Don't miss the free upcoming event: Fiesta Old Town Cinco de Mayo where you'll dance to music and live performances, see lucha libre wrestling and ooh and aah over a grand display of lowriders.
+In May, don't miss Fiesta Old Town Cinco de Mayo where you'll dance to music and live performances, see lucha libre wrestling and ooh and aah over a grand display of lowriders.

 Other can't miss events include Historic Old Town 4th of July, Dia de los Muertos, and Old Town Las Posadas.